eazyapps/eazyfields-airtable-app/README.md

 # Superfields

-Create fields with pre-populated values for:
+Create Airtable fields with pre-populated values for:

 - Country, month or weekday, with support for choosing the language for field values